earnest-s/Power_BI_essentials/README.md

 *(No additional data or code files are included.
 The PBIX file contains everything needed.)*

-## License

-This project does not include a license file.
-If you wish to allow others to reuse your work, consider adding an open-source license (for example, the [MIT License](https://opensource.org/licenses/MIT)).

 ## Author Info

 This report was created by **Earnest S.** (GitHub user [@snipergib](https://github.com/snipergib)).
 You can learn more about me on my portfolio [portfolio website](http://earni.onrender.com) or connect with me on LinkedIn (Earnest S.).